cnbdragon/GundamPy/README.md

 GundamPy
 =========================
-Animplimintation of the MayaPy framwork, for animating and modeled giant robots by John Wulf And Kirten Dawes
+An implimintation of the MayaPy framwork, for animating and modeled giant robots by John Wulf And Kirsten Dawes

 MayaPy